pragmint/open-practices/practices/automate-deployment-scripts.md

 *Automate the Low-hanging Fruit First.* You don't have to automate 100% of all deployments in one go.
 Find the deployment steps that will be simple to automate; doing this will free up your time to automate the more complex steps.

-*Quickly Promote Working Scripts to Prod.* Having different deployment processes across environments for the same application increases complexity and confusion.
-This can lead to more errors than before automating deployment steps.
+*Quickly Promote Working Scripts to Prod.* Having different deployment processes across environments for the same application increases complexity and confusion; this can lead to more errors than before automating deployment steps.

 *Use the Same Packages for Every Environment.* This lets you know with certainty that the package you tested is the one that is being deployed.
 This means that environment-specific configuration must be deployed separate from the package.